JohnRoesler/ruby-git/README.md

 # ruby-git
-A docker image with ruby and git
+A docker image with ruby and git for all your ruby and git needs

 Pulls in `ruby:alpine `https://hub.docker.com/_/ruby/ and installs `git`